Children Missing Education and Children in Education other than in Registered Schools

 6. Elective Home Education

-Safeguarding concerns may not arise in relation to the family.
-Some parents who educate at home believe that by doing so, they are safeguarding their child from risk in the school environment (e.g. from bullying or in order to protect their emotional well-being).
+Safeguarding concerns may not simply arise in relation to the family.
+Some parents who educate at home believe that by doing so, they are safeguarding their child from risk in the school environment (e.g. because their child was being bullied or their emotional well-being was being adversely affected by the school system).

-Local authorities should approach all cases where they have concerns about the suitability of the home education being provided using their powers in the Education Act 1996.
-Where the lack of a suitable education appears likely to impair a child's development, Local Authorities must be prepared to pursue a school place for that child through due legal process, for example, by applying for a School Attendance Order.
+Local authorities should approach all cases where they have concerns about the suitability of home education being provided using their powers in the Education Act 1996.
+However, they should also be ready, if a lack of suitable education appears likely to impair a child's development, to carry out their safeguarding responsibilities to protect the child's well-being, which includes their right to a suitable education.

 These duties are set out in Elective Home Education - Guidance for Local Authorities and Schools About Children Educated At Home (GOV.UK).